PiyushG-git/Digital-image-processing/Lab_4/README.md

 1. **Arithmetic Coding** on grayscale images (PGM P5), including a tiny PGM reader/writer and bit–level I/O.
 2. **JPEG compression** (simplified) built from the core steps: RGB→YCbCr, 8×8 DCT, quantization, dequantization, IDCT, and reconstruction.

-> All code is educational and avoids using external compression libraries, so you can see the mechanics.

 ---

 ## Folder layout